Prohelion/prohelion.github.io/docs/Open_Source/ArrowPoint_Telemetry/15_Config.md

 ```

 *  postgres.sql sets up the structures, this generally should not need to be changed
-*  fuctions.sql set up a set of functions in the database to help us manage the data, again this should not need to be changed
+*  functions.sql set up a set of functions in the database to help us manage the data, again this should not need to be changed
 *  referencedata.sql is where all the CAN Bus ID's are setup and defined.
 This file will likely need to change for your configuration

 The following example show how a single CAN Bus data_pnt 'Flash Serial' is configured.